mmphego/mmphego.github.io/_posts/2021-01-16-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 ![image](https://user-images.githubusercontent.com/7910856/104797759-3be77680-57c9-11eb-9c38-5bd7e9e8ac15.png)

-Once everything is up and running we need to access *Graphana*.
+Once everything is up and running we need to access *Grafana*.

 It is highly advisable to use some kind of ingress to expose the services to the world, an example would be to use [NGINX](https://kubernetes.github.io/ingress-nginx/).